-If you run in CMD windows > Run > Cmd > “dsregcmd.exe /status” you may get “AzureadJoined” value as “No“, it is took us a while to realize that I have to configure Service Connection Point (SCP) in order to make use of AzureADJoin. it means that the SCP holds the discovery information about my AD Azure tenant, so my clients can’t know what is our tenant. in principle, the SCP located at
+If you run in CMD windows > Run > Cmd > “dsregcmd.exe /status” you may get “AzureadJoined” value as “No“, it takes us a while to realize that I have to configure Service Connection Point (SCP) in order to make use of AzureADJoin. it means that the SCP holds the discovery information about my AD Azure tenant, so my clients can’t know who’s our tenant, so basically the SCP located at:

 Open the ADSI.EDIT and find it out under CN=Configuration,DC=example,DC=com

 If it doesn’t exist over there, go to your Dirsync server and open import Azure PowerShell model and run the following commands (AD module is required as well):

 Import-Module -Name "C:\Program Files\Microsoft Azure Active Directory Connect\AdPrep\AdSyncPrep.psm1"; $aadAdminCred = Get-Credential; Initialize-ADSyncDomainJoinedComputerSync –AdConnectorAccount [connector account name] -AzureADCredentials $aadAdminCred;

 About “Connector account name” value you to have open the Synchronization Service and check what is the Azure Connector.